MillieKS/CV/README.md

 #### Programming fundamentals

-Pair Programming , Agile methodology, Dependency Injection, Single responsibility, Object Oriented Design (OOP), Test Driven Development (TDD), Cohesion and Encapsulation.
-Object Oriented Design (OOP) best practices, Test Driven Development (TDD), Pair Programming , Agile development as well as core principles such as dependency injection.
+Object Oriented Design (OOP) best practices, Test Driven Development (TDD), Pair Programming , Agile methodolgy as well as core principles such as dependency injection.

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)